airar-dev/Unity-AR-ColorMapping/README.md

 ## Roadmap
-* Scheduled to upload sample project using ARCore/ARKit.
+* Scheduled to upload sample project using ARFoundation (ARkit/ARcore).
 * Coming soon to upload code for ios.

 <br />